aregtech/areg-sdk/docs/wiki/04c-logobserver.md

 Commands may vary with version updates.

 > [!NOTE]
 > On start, the Log Observer does not start immediately receiving log data.
-Type command `-r` or `-restart` in the console of Log Obsercer to start receiving log data.
+Type command `-r` or `-restart` in the console of Log Observer to start receiving log data.
 And type `-x` or `--stop` to stop receiving.

 ---